Free Leaflets

 5) Mental Health

 We are seeing an epidemic of mental health problems, especially anxiety and depression.
 The leaflets give some useful strategies that can be help (power of the mind).
 Several studies how fruit and vegetables enhance mood in those with or without mental health issues and what is more surprising is the more eaten the greater the benefit.
+Those eating a healthy diet were four times more likely to go into remission (recover).
 Eating ultraprocessed foods (UPFs) increases the risk of depression and the more you eat the greater the risk of depression (at present UPFs make up 55% of our diet).
-There are also separate leaflets on nutritional approaches for depression, anxiety (focussing on B vitamins and essential fats) and nutritional approaches for schizophrenia.
+There are also separate leaflets on nutritional approaches for depression, anxiety and nutritional approaches for schizophrenia.

-In my experience nutrition rarely gets a mention in mental health but can make a profound difference in selected patients.
+In my experience nutrition rarely gets a mention in mental health but it can make a profound difference and is as effective if not more effective than drugs or psychotherapy.
 As an example, zinc deficiency can stop SSRI anti-depressant drugs working, (as zinc is essential for the conversion 5HTP into serotonin).

 6) Mild Hypertension